aulin1/Image-Processing/README.md

 ### Design Changes

 The model was revamped, with most of the filtering functionality moved to the command pattern, thus allowing for easier creation of future filters.
+The model should now be complete.